Composable security of delegated quantum computation: Reduction to local criteria

-As mentioned in \secref{sec:intro}, stand-alone blindness and stand-alone verifiability together are strictly weaker than composable blindness and verifiability.
-This seems to be because the verification procedure can depend on the input (as in the example from \secref{sec:intro.background}), and thus if Bob learns the result of this measurement, he learns something about the input.
-This motivates us to define a stronger notion, in which Alice's measurement is independent of her input.
-To do this, we divide Alice's internal system in two subsystems $A$ and $\bar{A}$, such that $A$ contains Alice's output, and $\bar{A}$ is the register that she measures to decide if the output is correct, i.e., she applies some projection $\{P^{\ok}_{\bar{A}},P^{\err}_{\bar{A}}\}$, and conditioned on the outcome, either outputs $A$ or deletes $A$ and outputs $\sket{\err}$.
-The notion of verifiability is strengthened by additionally requiring that leaking this system $\bar{A}$ to the adversary does not provide him with more information about the input, i.e., Bob could (using alternative maps) generate the system $\bar{A}$ on his own.
+As mentioned in \secref{sec:intro}, local\-/blindness and local\-/verifiability together do not provide the security guarantees one expects from DQC.
+This seems to be because the verification procedure can depend on the input (as in the example from \footnoteref{fn:gap}), and thus if Bob learns the result of this measurement, he learns something about the input.
+This motivates us to define a stronger notion, in which Bob can reconstruct on his own whether the output will be accepted \--- the outcome of Alice's verification procedure must thus be independent of her input.
+To do this, we introduce a new qubit in a system $\bar{B}$, which contains a copy of the information whether Alice accepts or rejects, i.e., for a final state

-Before writing up the definition, we need to introduce some extra notation.
-Let the state of the system just before Alice's final measurement be given by $\varphi^{\psi}_{A\bar{A}BR}$, and define The final state of the system after Alice generates the error flag is then